OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

     > **Note**: If you don't have a Microsoft 365 subscription, you can get one for development purposes by signing up for the [Microsoft 365 developer program](https://developer.microsoft.com/office/dev-program).

 - A recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/en/) installed on your computer.
 These are required if you want to run the web server on localhost.
 To check if you have already installed these tools, run the commands `node -v` and `npm -v` in your terminal.
+- [Teams Toolkit extension for VS Code](https://learn.microsoft.com/microsoftteams/platform/toolkit/install-teams-toolkit) if you want to run the sample with the [unified Microsoft 365 manifest](https://learn.microsoft.com/office/dev/add-ins/develop/json-manifest-overview).

 ## Solution